-There are many reasons why you might decide to Self-Direct your supports.
+There are many reasons why you might decide to Self-Direct your authorized supports.
 For example:

-- 1. You want more control over your supports. - 2.
-You need more flexibility in scheduling the supports. - 3.
-You have strong preferences for who provides your supports or how your supports are provided. - 4.
-There is a need for more creative use of supports due to limited providers or community resources. - 5.
-There are challenging issues that a traditional agency is unable or unwilling to work through. - 6.
-You are unhappy with traditional service agencies. - 7.
-Other unique situations.
+- You want more control over your supports. - You need more flexibility in scheduling the supports. - You have strong preferences for who provides your supports or how your supports are provided. - There is a need for more creative use of supports due to limited providers or community resources. - There are challenging issues that a traditional agency is unable or unwilling to work through. - Other unique situations.